AndrewSkelton/Presentations/2017_07_31_MetaGenomics/README.md

-# git-tutorial
+# Reveal.js Presentation for SRG Seminar
-A tutorial (slides, code) for Git and Github for Scientists
+Slides / Presentation for preliminary work on metagenomic assessment of RNA Seq reads.